SofiiaTrokhymchuk/fso-nodejs-express/README.md

    npm start
    ```

 2. The React app is built and minified.
 The production-ready files are located in the `dist` folder.
+The React app source code can be found [here](https://github.com/SofiiaTrokhymchuk/fullstackopen/tree/main/part2/phonebook).

 ### Deployment on Fly.io